ROCm/omnitrace/docs/reference/development-guide.rst

 Collected data is generally handled in one of the three following ways:

 * It is handed directly to, and stored by, Perfetto
-* It is managed implicitly by timemory and accessed as needed
+* It is managed implicitly by Timemory and accessed as needed
 * As thread-local data

-In general, only instrumentation for relatively simple data is directly passed to Perfetto and/or timemory during runtime.
+In general, only instrumentation for relatively simple data is directly passed to Perfetto and/or Timemory during runtime.
-For example, the callbacks from binary instrumentation, user API instrumentation, and roctracer directly invoke calls to Perfetto or timemory's storage model.
+For example, the callbacks from binary instrumentation, user API instrumentation, and roctracer directly invoke calls to Perfetto or Timemory's storage model.
 Otherwise, the data is stored by Omnitrace in the thread-data model which is more persistent than simply using ``thread_local`` static data, which gets deleted when the thread stops.